nabeelmumtaz92/ReturnIt/mobile-driver-app/app-store-submission-guide.md

 ### Google Play Store Description (4000 character limit)
 ```
-Returnly Driver - Professional delivery app for drivers in the Returnly logistics network.
+Returnly Driver - Delivery app for drivers in the Returnly Driver Program.

 EARN MORE WITH RETURNLY:
 Join thousands of drivers earning competitive income with flexible delivery opportunities.
 Our platform offers 70% driver earnings share with instant payment options.